-- Start with finding a picture you think represents your music.
-You can use a free image site, such as Unsplash or Pixabay.
-Download the image.
+- First you will need to find and download a picture you think represents your music.
+You can use a free image site, such as Unsplash or Pixabay to do this.

 - Open the image in a photo editor.
 You may have one built-in, but for android, Snapseed is a photo editor that will do everything you need to make the cover art.

 - Crop the image to the perfect square format called 1:1.

 - Add text such as artist, album, or song name, and you are done!